alt="Accident Claims Assist company logo"

 2. Where can I repair my vehicle after a non-fault accident?

-It’s recommended to have your vehicle repaired at an approved garage.
-Accident Claims Assist works with manufacturer-approved garages and uses original parts, which come with a lifetime guarantee.
+It’s recommended that your vehicle be repaired at an approved garage.
+Accident Claims Assist works with manufacturer-approved garages and uses original parts with a lifetime guarantee.

 3. What is a fault accident claim?

-A fault accident claim occurs when your insurance company admits liability and cannot recover the losses from the other party involved in the accident.
+fault accident claim occurs when your insurance company admits Liability and cannot recover the losses from the other party involved in the accident.

 4. How much compensation will I get for a road accident in the UK?